 Staff will ensure the Vine Tree designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.

-Internet safety:
+Online safety:

 On school equipment we ensure that appropriate filters and appropriate monitoring systems are in place.

+We refer you to our ‘Online Safety Policy’ which incorporates and considers the 4Cs as detailed in KCSIE 2024 to ensure an effective online policy.

+The school’s policy on the use of mobile and smart technology and their use reflects the fact many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
+This access means some children, whilst at school or college, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
+Our policy carefully considers how this is managed on the school premises.

 Working off school premises:

-Where staff take school computer/digital equipment / or records in paper form, off school site, they do so with the view that they abide by the staff and schools data protection policy.
+Where staff take school computer/digital equipment / or records in paper form, off school site, they do so with the view that they abide by the staff and school’s data protection policy.

 Staff are reminded that information, both in paper or electric form, is sensitive and protected under data protection and GDPR and should be safe and securely stored off the premises and during transport.